MoBBallet Dance Writers Convening: Examining the Role, Responsibility and Relevance in Evolving Ecosystem of the Field

 Howard’s personal observations about the industry were another catalyst for the gathering.
 She observed that when reading criticism of music, art, design, or literature, the writers’ love and respect for the craft is palatable.
 One can sense it through what feels like a true desire to contextualize the work, and historical reference or comparison are often used to substantiate the writer’s point of view.
 What is most palpable is their love of the form.
 Often when reading dance critique, there is no authentic sense of joy for the form, let alone curiosity.
 It can read like a chore and at its worst is acerbic without provocation

-The MoBBallet Dance Writers Convening: Examining the Role, Responsibilities, and Relevance in the Changing Landscape was open to dance critics, journalists, professors, scholars, and editors from diverse outlets and mediums.
+The MoBBallet Dance Writers Convening: Examining the Role, Responsibilities, and Relevance in in the Evolving Ecosystem of the Field was open to dance critics, journalists, professors, scholars, and editors from diverse outlets and mediums.
 This provided an opportunity to hear a multiplicity of perspectives and experiences about the current state of the field from a multiplicity of voices.
 The gathering was designed to be a space of education, reflection, ideation and support, allowing participants to discover for themselves where the socialization of white supremacy lay within them and how they (often by default) participate and maintain it when writing through a lens of bias.

 The convening was designed to be a first step towards creating ways to help the craft of dance writing (journalism, critique, scholarship) evolve to better capture, contextualize, and serve the ecosystem of dance.